We recently moved our middle son into his first apartment.

 My son called after their first trip to Aldi’s to say, “Momma, that place is a miracle.”

 So, yes, he has moved out, but that’s okay.
 He is still my sweet boy.
-Who calls and stops by to grab an onion, who wants my *chicken salad recipe, and who is very particular about how his room looks now.
+Who calls and stops by to grab an onion, who wants my *chicken salad recipe (included down below this post), and who is very particular about how his room looks now.

 We are still looking for some good deals on some things that they need for their apartment, but it is coming together nicely.